KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 // Both threads are waiting endlessly AND also locking the network and the harddisk for any other threads that might arrive
 ```

-Not entirely realistic: network and harddisk can generally be used by multiple threads and processes.
-This is because the OS has layers of abstraction, but also complex ways of detecting and preventing deadlocks from happening (e.g., http://lass.cs.umass.edu/~shenoy/courses/fall15/lectures/Lec11.pdf).
+Note: this example is not entirely realistic, as the network and harddisk can generally be used by multiple threads and processes concurrently.
+This is because the OS (or even the hardware itself) has layers of abstraction, but also complex ways of detecting and preventing deadlocks from happening (for extra information, see [this presentation](http://lass.cs.umass.edu/~shenoy/courses/fall15/lectures/Lec11.pdf) (this is not course material)).
 Still, you can pretty easily make this mistake in your own program when accessing shared memory, so watch out!

-TODO: finalize this last paragraph above.

 ## Semaphore

-A more advance technique for synchronisation, in comparison with a mutex, is a semaphore.
+While mutex locks are useful, the are also relatively simple and limited in what they can convey.
+As such, over time more advanced thread synchronization techniques have evolved that make it a bit easier to deal with often occurring scenarios.
+One such more advanced technique is a **semaphore**.
+A semaphore makes it easier to track how many threads are requesting access or have already been given access to a particular resource.
 To illustrate this, a semaphore can be thought of as a bowl with tokens.
-For example, in daycare there can be a room with toys.
+For example, in a child daycare there can be a room with toys:

 {{% figure src="https://media-cdn.tripadvisor.com/media/photo-s/03/c6/74/b4/cafe-boulevard.jpg" title="This photo of Cafe Boulevard is courtesy of Tripadvisor"  width="50%" %}}

 Only 5 children are allowed in that room.
 Outside, there is a bowl with bracelets.
-When a child wants to enter the room to play, he/she needs to take a bracelet and put it on.
-When there are not more bracelets, a child that also wants to play in the room has to wait until another child leaves the room and places his/her bracelet back in the bowl.
+When a child wants to enter the room to play, they need to take a bracelet and put it on.
+When there are no more bracelets in the bowl, a child that also wants to play in the room has to wait until another child leaves the room and places their bracelet back in the bowl.

+This technique is used in e.g., producer-consumer problems, amongst many other types.
+In those settings, several producer threads prepare data and put it in shared memory, ready to be used by one or more consumers.
+Instead of having a separate counter that tracks how many produced items are waiting for processing, a semaphore can be used directly, making state keeping a bit easier.

-This technique is used in e.g. producer-consumer problems, amongst many other types.
-In contrast with the mutex, a semaphore can have multiple states.
-It is *number* of tokens.
-It is pointed out that if there is only a single token in the semaphore, this behaves exactly the same as a mutex.
-Such a semaphore is referred to as a **binary semaphore**.
+ This is because in contrast with the mutex, a semaphore is a *count* of tokens.
+Put differently, a mutex limits access to a single resource (e.g., a single memory location) to one thread at a time.
+A semaphore instead allows threads to share a limited pool of resources (e.g., 4 different hard disks), with multiple threads potentially active at the same time.
+Note though that if there is only a single token in the semaphore, this behaves exactly the same as a mutex (this specific type is referred to as a **binary semaphore**).

 The **pthreads** library also provides an API to program with semaphores.
 It contains, amongst others, functions like: